 This is an introductory course in digital filmmaking.
-Students will be introduced to techniques in historical and archival research, interviewing, screenwriting/scriptwriting, and video/film production and editing.
-Students will learn the fundamentals of producing, directing and writing as well as basic digital filmmaking skills including, but not limited to, camera operation, lighting, sound recording, and non-linear editing.
-Students will also be introduced to techniques in storytelling and creative decision-making.
-Students will also be responsible to film and edit school events and/or video productions.
-It will require after school hours, which will be counted as summative grades during the marking period.
-This course will refine the students writing, filmmaking, and editing skills and prepare them for their entry into Oral History and Filmmaking II.
+Students will be introduced to techniques in screenwriting/scriptwriting, and video/film production and editing.
+Students will learn the fundamentals of producing, directing and writing as well as basic digital filmmaking skills including, but not limited to, camera operation, lighting, sound recording, editing, and screenplay writing.
+At the end of the year, students will be introduced to studio production and the basics of TV Broadcasting for entry into TV & Film II.
+Students will work in groups and crews and collaborate on several projects throughout the year to develop and produce five to six distinct projects.
+In addition to chapter tests and quizzes, student's original work will be a major part of their grade.
+This course will require after school hours, which will be counted as summative grades during the marking period.
+This course will refine the students writing, filmmaking, and editing skills and prepare them for their entry into TV Studio Production II.